Gr33nCamper/cse15l-lab-reports/lab-report-5-week-10.md

 My implementation leads to an infinite loop.
 The provided implementation detects one link, when in fact no links exist.

+&nbsp;

-The problem: The program never reaches the end of the markdown file.
+The problem with my implementation: The program never reaches the end of the markdown file.

 Since the progeram does not find an initial opening parentheses, it keeps passing the index as -1.
 However, it still searches for a set of closing parentheses.
 The thing is, when you call the `indexOf(char, startIndex)` function and start searching from an invalid index, it will just look for the character starting from the beginning.
 And the program does in fact find the closing parentheses index as 53.
 This is shown in the debugging print statements below.